 Guardian is one of the largest and most trusted insurance companies in the United States.
-Guardian is a great choice for physicians looking to secure their income with disability insurance because they are one of the Big Six Insurance companies, meaning they are one of the only insurance companies to provide TRUE OWN OCCUPATION disability insurance.
+Guardian is a great choice for physicians looking to secure their income with disability insurance because they are one of the Big Five Insurance companies, meaning they are one of the only insurance companies to provide TRUE OWN OCCUPATION disability insurance.

 As stated above Guardian provides true own occupation, which is the most important thing a medical professional should look at when protecting their income with disability insurance.

 The language of each contract may vary, but Guardian’s definition of disabled is:

 “You will be totally disabled if, solely due to injury or sickness, you are unable to perform the material and substantial duties of your occupation.
 As long as you are totally disabled, benefits will not be reduced even if you are working in another occupation.”